z3i/gutenberg/README.md

 ---------

 Structure is the only obligatory file in Gutenberg.
-Structure is a file called `structure` in `book` folder with any extension.
+Structure is a file called `structure` in the `book` folder with any extension.

 Structure extension desides what extension to use for `README`.
-So, if you have a `structure.md`, the generated file will be `README.md`.
-If it is `structure.txt`, Gutenberg will generate `README.txt`.
+So, if you have a `structure.md` the generated file will be `README.md`.
+If it is `structure.txt` Gutenberg will generate `README.txt`.

-Structure is hooked up first, it is the entry point and should be a barebone of your README.
+Structure is hooked up first, it is the entry point and should be the skeleton of your README.
-For example, this very README's structure looks like this:
+For example, this very README’s structure looks like this:

 ```md
 {{header}}